• Home

 In the wake of these attacks, Google Threat Intelligence Group (GTIG) has issued a warning that Scattered Spider has now shifted its focus to the United States insurance industry, urging companies to be on high alert for similar social engineering schemes targeting their help desks and call centers.
 This highlights the evolving and adaptive nature of such cybercriminal enterprises.

 The M&S and Co-op incidents serve as a stark reminder of the critical importance of robust cybersecurity defenses, particularly in addressing the human element.
-Organizations are urged to strengthen verification protocols for IT help desk interactions, enhance network segmentation, and implement comprehensive employee training to counter the increasingly sophisticated social engineering tactics employed by groups like Scattered Spider.
+Organizations are urged to strengthen verification protocols for IT help desk interactions, enhance network segmentation, and implement complete employee training to counter the increasingly sophisticated social engineering tactics employed by groups like Scattered Spider.

 Jane Doe